Mount Shasta, California: Economy

+Government

 The city council of Mount Shasta is composed of seven officials: five city council members, a City Treasurer and a City Clerk who are elected at large and serve a four-year term.
 The Mayor and Mayor Pro Tempore are elected each year from the five council members and serve a one-year term.
-Kathy Morter is currently serving as Mayor of Mount Shasta until November 2018, with Timothy Stearns serving as Mayor Pro Tem.
+John Redmond is currently serving as Mayor of Mount Shasta until November 2025, with Jeffrey Collings serving as Mayor Pro Tem.